tuobangli/author_ber4/README.md

 # author_ber4

-submit REDS mean, central moments, invariant moments, high-dimensional, non-asymptotic, invited 65 Berkeley professors from stat and EECS (according to read tomorrow)
+submit REDS mean, central moments, invariant moments, high-dimensional, non-asymptotic, invited 65 Berkeley professors from stat and EECS (according to read on Satuday or Sunday)